DV

 Strategy & risk

 AGG tracks Bloomberg U.S. Aggregate Bond Index with a bonds approach, while VCIT tracks USD investment-grade intermediate-term corporate bonds with a bonds approach.
-Beta is 0.99 for AGG and 1.07 for VCIT, indicating AGG is less volatile relative to the market.
+Beta is 0.99 for AGG and 1.07 for VCIT, making AGG the less volatile of the two by this measure.

 AGG beta0.99